 27. KEI (Keyword Effectiveness Index)

-These are keywords which show potential to be searched for and that can bring traffic to your website.
+These are keywords which show potential to be searched for, are relevant for your brand, and can bring traffic to your website.

 28. Bounce Rate